antzucaro/antzucaro.com/_posts/0065_planning_ahead_for_mysql_partitioning.markdown

 [code]ERROR 1217 (23000): Cannot delete or update a parent row: a foreign key constraint fails[/code]

-The only table in our model with foreign keys is â€œplayer_game,â€ so let's remove those constraints to move forward.
+The only table in our model with foreign keys is "player_game," so let's remove those constraints to move forward.
 Let's do that:

 <pre class="brush:sql;">alter table player_game drop foreign key player_game_fk01;
 alter table player_game drop foreign key player_game_fk02;</pre>